 Section 39.1 Required Licenses, Registrations, or Certifications.
-Any costs/fees associated with obtaining any Employer required licenses, registrations, or certifications, after appointment, as listed in the City's job classification descriptions for Maintenance Worker, and Fleet Technician (e.g. Commercial Driver's License, Public Operator's Pesticide Application License, National Institute of Automotive Service Excellence certifications) shall be paid by the Employer.
-In addition, reasonable effort shall be made by the Employer to accommodate the need for employees to take any required examinations during the employees' regular work hours.
+Any costs/fees associated with obtaining any Employer required licenses, registrations, or certifications, after appointment, as listed in the City's job classification descriptions for Maintenance Worker, Fleet Technician and Electrical Worker. (e.g. Commercial Driver's License, Public Operator's Pesticide Application License, National Institute of Automotive Service Excellence certifications) will be paid by the Employer.
+In addition, reasonable effort will be made by the Employer to accommodate the need for employees to take any required examinations during the employees' regular work hours.